 If you’re operating a multi-regional site, obviously you have href lang and the opportunity to individually target each of your subfolders to a specific location in GWMT, but there may be an additional ranking boost from serving your subfolder content via proxy in the appropriate country.

-It’s pretty clear that a UK company using a “.com” or non UK specific domain should host in the UK.
-I was lucky enough to be able to test this change quite easily and saw some very interesting behaviors.
+It’s pretty clear that a UK company using a “.com” or non-UK specific domain should host in the UK.
+I was lucky enough to be able to test this change quite easily and saw some very interesting behaviours.
 You should carry out your own tests before making any decisions about your hosting though!